robwierzbowski/generator-jekyllrb/README.md

 [Bower](http://bower.io/) is a package manager for front-end components.
 Use it to download and manage CSS, JavaScript, and [preprocessor tools](https://github.com/Team-Sass) for your site.
 Everything in the _bower_components directory is available while running `grunt serve`.

 To include components in the build, place them inside of a Usemin block or add them to the `copy:dist` task.
 This workflow will be streamlined with the release of Usemin 2.0.

-## Deployment

-To deploy your built code to GitHub pages, Heroku, or wherever, try grunt-build-control: https://github.com/robwierzbowski/grunt-build-control.
-Coming soon preconfigured as a generator option.

 ## More on Yeoman and Grunt